 Slack is a highly popular collaboration tool that is used by teams all over the world.
 So it’s not surprising that the tasks of backup, export, import, splitting or merging workspaces occur regularly.

-In this post I am going to show you how to export Slack data with the help of Backupery for Slack application.
+In this post we are going to show you how to export Slack data with the help of Backupery for Slack application.

-As you might already know Backupery for Slack makes regular and scheduled backup of Slack data to a wide range of backup destination.
-The complete feature list you can find here, so in this post I am going to focus on how to use the application.
+As you might already know Backupery for Slack makes regular and scheduled backup of Slack data to the destinations of your choice.
+The application works on Windows and Mac.
+The complete feature list you can find here, so in this post we are going to focus on how to use the application.

-- Download & install the app directly from the Slack App Directory: https://slack.com/apps/A1R9DMFS7-backupery-for-slack or from our website: https://www.backupery.com/products/backupery-for-slack
+- Download & install the appropriate application from the Slack App Directory: https://slack.com/apps/A1R9DMFS7-backupery-for-slack or from our website: https://www.backupery.com/products/backupery-for-slack

-As always, if you have any questions, ideas or suggestions, please let us know:
+As always, if you have any questions, ideas or suggestions, please contact us.